ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 | VMware HCX | For each gateway in the active-passive pair of NSX-V Edge Services Gateways: \n CPU - 6 CPUs \n RAM - 8 GB \n Storage - 3 GB VMDK \n For the HCX Management Appliance VM: \n CPU - 4 CPUs \n RAM - 12 GB \n Storage - 60 GB VMDK |
 | VMware Aria Operations and VMware Aria Operations for Logs | CPU - 18 CPUs \n RAM - 208 GB \n If you install VMware Aria Operations with vSAN storage, you must have an estimated 750 GB of vSAN storage. \n If you install VMware Aria Operations with NFS storage, you do not have a storage requirement because NFS storage is ordered as part of the instance order. |
 | Zerto | CPU - 2 CPUs \n RAM - 4 GB |
-{: caption="Table 2.
-Resources required for the services that the system checks for capacity requirements" caption-side="bottom"}
+{: caption="Resources required for the services that the system checks for capacity requirements" caption-side="bottom"}

 [^f5bigip]: See the table in [Considerations when you install F5 BIG-IP](/docs/vmwaresolutions?topic=vmwaresolutions-f5_considerations#f5_considerations-install-table).